Logo

 1707 - the Acts of Union merged the English and Scottish Parliaments.
 This led to Edinburgh becoming one of four Scottish Castles permanently garrisoned by a new British Army, the others being Stirling, Dumbarton and Blackness.

-1714 - Queen Anne Stuart dies without leaving an heir, leading to her German cousin George I Hanover being elected King of Great Britain.
+1714 - Queen Anne Stuart died without leaving an heir, leading to her German cousin George I Hanover being elected King of Great Britain.

 This led to a series of wars as a number of Stuart's believed they had a greater claim to the throne.